Lectures and Essays

-Jasmine Sierra is a student of Spalding University pursuing her MFA in poetry.
-She has also completed her first manuscript, The 8th House and Other Poems.
+Jasmine Sierra is your resident witch-bitch currently residing in Seattle, WA with her newly-acquired MFA from Spalding University.
 A two-time 2020 Pushcart Nominee, her work has been featured in: Sante Fe Review, Peach Velvet Magazine, Winter Tangerine, Vagabond City Literature, Nepantla, and InSolidarity.